Common blackbird: Subspecies

 The Central Asian subspecies, the relatively large intermedius, also differs in structure and voice, and may represent a distinct species.
 Alternatively, it has been suggested that it should be considered a subspecies of T. maximus, but it differs in structure, voice and the appearance of the eye-ring.

 Similar species

 In Europe, the common blackbird can be confused with the paler-winged first-winter ring ouzel (Turdus torquatus) or the superficially similar common starling (Sturnus vulgaris).
 A number of similar Turdus thrushes exist far outside the range of the common blackbird, for example the South American Chiguanco thrush (Turdus chiguanco).
-The Indian blackbird, the Tibetan blackbird, and the Chinese blackbird were formerly considered subspecies of the common blackbird.
+The Indian blackbird (Turdus simillimus), the Tibetan blackbird (Turdus maximus), and the Chinese blackbird (Turdus mandarinus) were formerly treated as subspecies of the common blackbird.

 Description

 The common blackbird of the nominate subspecies T. m. merula is 23.5–29 cm in length, has a long tail, and weighs 80–125 g.
 The adult male has glossy black plumage, blackish-brown legs, a yellow eye-ring and an orange-yellow bill.
 The bill darkens somewhat in winter.
 The adult female is sooty-brown with a dull yellowish-brownish bill, a brownish-white throat and some weak mottling on the breast.
 The juvenile is similar to the female, but has pale spots on the upperparts, and the very young juvenile also has a speckled breast.
 Young birds vary in the shade of brown, with darker birds presumably males.
 The first year male resembles the adult male, but has a dark bill and weaker eye ring, and its folded wing is brown, rather than black like the body plumage.